Be Kind to Your Mind

 Treating yourself with kindness is so important.
 Love yourself, looking for the positives in the way you act, look and go through life.
 Treat others as you wish to be treated, and expect the same.

 Try this!
 Give yourself a gift!
 This can be as generous as is suitable to you and your budget but should be something that you really value.
 This is particularly important when you have really challenged yourself- reward your achievements.
 Choose something you love, perhaps a new outfit from Styleaisle, some pamper products or a pamper day at home with a new book?
 For me this is always a massage, reflexology treatment or spa experience!

 Detox your relationships:

 “I will not let anyone walk through my mind with their dirty feet.”

 At times it can be easier not to challenge bad behaviour from those around us in the quest for a quiet life.
 Why is it we listen more to one critical voice than a chorus of positive, loving, comments?
-Chose to spend your time with positive influences in your life; those which make you feel considered and appreciated.
+Chose to spend your time with positive influences in your life rather than the toxic relationships; those which make you feel considered and appreciated.
 Challenge toxic relationships and bad or rude behaviour from those around you by not giving them your energy or time.
 Take your self-value from those who encourage you, inspire you and care about you.

 Try this!
 Expect others to treat you as you treat them .
 Think about, who really makes you feel good in your life?
 Why is this?
 What do they do that you value?
 Perhaps you could tell them?